numba/numba-integration-testing/README.rst

 ======================

 As part of the continuous quality assurance of the `Numba project
-<https://numba.pydata.org/>`_ we test the compatability of Numba with the
+<https://numba.pydata.org/>`_ we test the compatibility of Numba with the
 latests releases of specific libraries that make heavy use of Numba.
 The target Numba version to test with, will be the latest version of the git ``master`` branch where the test suite passed.